 Like everyone else I knew, I had never heard of “Third Culture Kids.”
 I would hear colleagues talking about TCKs and the research about how to help them.
 I felt that there were some teacher colleagues of mine who knew more about this complex area than I did, and again, I found myself on the back foot as I tried to learn as much as I could to help this unique worldwide population.

 Having been through that, I realise now that it didn’t need to be so difficult.
 I could have arrived at my first international school job with the knowledge necessary to hit the ground running.
-In order to help new counselors hoping to move their careers into the international school sector, my dear friend and colleague, Kathy Swords, and I have written a Certificate in International School Counseling program.
-This is a comprehensive eight-module course designed specifically to help counselors move into international schools.
+My dear friend and colleague, Kathy Swords, and I have written a Certificate in International School Counseling program.
+This is a comprehensive eight-module course designed specifically for the international school population.
 It will help not only new international school counselors, but also experienced international school counselors looking to enhance their knowledge and skills base, as well as having a qualification that will make them stand out when recruiting.

-Our entire aim in creating this certificate course is to help international school counselors to stand out in the recruitment process, and to have their pick of international schools to work in; to give international school counselors enough knowledge of the different systems out there that they can move into a different system feeling prepared and knowledgeable; and to make international school counseling the best it can be.
+In addition to providing targeted professional development in international school counselling, part of our aim in creating this certificate course is to help international school counselors to stand out in the recruitment process, and to have their pick of international schools to work in; to give international school counselors enough knowledge of the different systems out there (IB, American, and British) that they can move into a different system feeling prepared and knowledgeable; and to make international school counseling the best it can be.

 We realise there is a shortage of professional development specific to international school counseling, and we aim to fill that gap.
 We have designed our Certificate course to be completed entirely online, making it accessible to counselors the world over.
 This also makes it an affordable training option, removing the burden to individuals and schools of costly flights, hotels, and other expenses.